jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-12-14-real-time-streaming-with-kafka-and-flink-7/index.md

 ### Kafka Topic

 We can see the topic (*taxi-rides*) is created, and the details of the topic can be found on the *Topics* menu on *localhost:3000*.
-Note that, if the Kafka monitoring app (*kpow*) is not started, we can run it using *compose-ui.yml* - see [this post](/blog/http://localhost:1313/blog/2023-10-23-kafka-connect-for-aws-part-4) for details about *kpow* configuration.
+Note that, if the Kafka monitoring app (*kpow*) is not started, we can run it using [*compose-ui.yml*](https://github.com/jaehyeon-kim/flink-demos/blob/master/real-time-streaming-aws/compose-ui.yml) - see [this post](/blog/http://localhost:1313/blog/2023-10-23-kafka-connect-for-aws-part-4) for details about *kpow* configuration.

 ![](kafka-topic.png#center)

 ### Consumer Output

 We can check the outputs of the Lambda function on CloudWatch Logs.
-The output shows that the message key and value are decoded as expected.
+As expected, the message key and value are decoded.

 ![](cloudwatch-log.png#center)